- September 16, 2020

 Recognising the massive opportunity in Hong Kong as Asia’s international financial hub, the bank was able to tap into the growing affluent population.
 It established a new division of ‘Priority Private’ to serve high-end customers between Priority clients and Private clients.
 In 2019 alone, the bank was able to increase its Priority clients by 22%.

-She has demonstrated resilience by successfully leading the bank through various challenges and crises including severe acute respiratory syndrome (SARS), the Asian Financial Crisis and Global Financial Crisis, and now, the COVID-19 pandemic.
+She has demonstrated resilience by successfully leading the bank through various challenges including global crises such as severe acute respiratory syndrome (SARS), Lehman bankruptcy, Asian Financial Crisis and Global Financial Crisis.
+Most recently, she is leading the bank in facing the social unrest brought about by the COVID-19 pandemic.

 Huen has forged collaborative relationships within and outside of the financial services community.
 She has also initiated an informal female CEO network, "Women Chief Executives" (WCE), in the financial industry.
 The network has hosted regular cross-bank sharing sessions and mentorship programmes with the objective to promote women leadership in banking.
 Her involvement and activities in various boards and committees in Hong Kong has also been significant in the development of the banking industry and wider economy.